 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

-- Can chronic cough be prevented?
+- Causes of chronic cough include:

 What is chronic cough?

 Chronic cough is a cough that persists over time.
 Chronic cough is not a disease in itself, but rather a symptom of an underlying condition.
 Chronic cough is a common problem and the reason for many doctor visits.